 Philippians 4:13(NKJV): "I can do all things through Christ who strengthens me."

 What is the takeaway message?

 It is important to acknowledge that we aren't perfect.
 I fail, and others fail.
-For me, in that moment deep down in my heart I knew that God didn't abandon me.
+For me, at that moment deep down in my heart, I knew that God didn't abandon me.
 His Word tells us that He'll never leave or forsake us.
 We are told in James 1 that "when trouble comes our way, let it be an opportunity for joy.
 For when your faith is tested, your endurance has a chance to grow.
 Let it grow, for when your endurance is fully developed you'll be strong of character and ready for anything."
 It doesn't say if trouble comes, it clearly says when trouble comes.
-That question leads us to how are we going to respond when trouble comes?
-But she bought many replica watches for daily life.
+Does that question lead us to how are we going to respond when trouble comes?

 Tied back to the song, it says to take it step by step.
 Sometimes taking that step is to take time to rest in His presence, soaking in His Word and remembering His promises to us.
 Sometimes that means holding tightly to His hand, not knowing what's next but trusting that He's going to lead and He's going to provide.
 Maybe that step is releasing our grip on the control we have and surrendering our will as an act of worship, acknowledging that He is who He says He is.
 I hold on to His promises in His Word.
 He says He is here; don't be afraid.
 That's my journey with the song.